betsymao/portfolio-bm/README.md

 # Personal Portfolio

-A static page to showcase my web development projects.
+A static page to showcase my projects.

 ## Features